woxster/q2o/README.md

 // Starting with V 3.12 you can make q2o Spring transaction aware q2o.initializeWithSpringTxSupport(ds);

+// From V 3.13 on you can enable MySQL support.
+Configure MySQL with generateSimpleParameterMetadata=true, call
+// one of the q2o.initialize* methods and activate MySQL mode: q2o.setMySqlMode(true);
 ```
 Even without initialization there is support for some q2o methods.
 This means all methods taking a Connection, PreparedStatement or ResultSet as an argument can be called without q2o having been initialized.